Free NCCA Approved Training Course with all Carpet Cleaning Machines over £1000

 Buyer’s Guide: Professional Carpet Cleaning Machines

-How to choose a professional carpet cleaning machine spec:
+How to spec professional carpet cleaning machines:

-The pump sprays the cleaning solution into the carpet.
-On professional carpet cleaning machines, the pump pressure is rated in psi (pounds per square inch).
+The pump sprays cleaning solution into the carpet.
+On professional machines, the pump pressure is normally rated in psi (pounds per square inch).
 For professional results, look for a machine with minimum 130psi pump pressure.

 Which vacuum system?

-If you prefer a smaller machine, take a look at the Airflex Mini, which is much smaller than professional carpet cleaning machines normally are and has a 22 litre solution tank.
+If you prefer a smaller machine, take a look at the Airflex Mini, which is much smaller and lighter than professional machines normally are and has a 22 litre solution tank.

 1. Immersion heaters